karanpratapsingh/system-design/README.md

 IPv6 is a new protocol that was introduced in 1998.
 Deployment commenced in the mid-2000s and since the internet users have grown exponentially, it is still ongoing.

 This new protocol uses 128-bit alphanumeric hexadecimal notation.
-This means that IPv6 can provide about ~340 trillion trillion trillion IP addresses.
+This means that IPv6 can provide about ~340e+36 IP addresses.
 That's more than enough to meet the growing demand for years to come.

 _Example: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`_